Zeeshan-406/Machine_Learning_Portfolio/FFC Stock Price Prediction/README.md

 - 20% data used for testing
 - Data split was done chronologically to prevent data leakage
 ## Model Architecture
+- Random Forest Regressor (Accuracy was Poor)
+-Prophet (Accuray was Poor)
 The LSTM model consists of:
 - Two LSTM layers (50 neurons each)
 - Dropout layers to reduce overfitting